opensuiwallet/chrome-kit-docs/docs/Hooks/useAccountBalance.md

 ## Introduction

-You can get the balance of the current account under the selected network.
-The useAccountBalance will return the current account's balance, loading status, error object.
-When fetching the banlance data, loading will set to true, otherwise false.
-If fetch failed, error will be an Error object instance and shows why fetch failed.
+You can use this hooks to directly get the balance, loading status and error information of the current account under the current network

 :::tips
 If error is not null, it means fetch balance failed.
 In this case, the balance will set to be 0.